-Check out some of our Favorite DIY Websites, in no particular order, and their corresponding Twitter handles (where applicable), for inspiration and some hard-won how-to advice:
+Check out some of my Favorite DIY Websites, in no particular order, and their corresponding Twitter handles (where applicable), for inspiration and some hard-won how-to advice:

 Born out of the Media Lab at innovation powerhouse MIT, Instructables is a DIY social network that covers the entire spectrum of projects — complete with step-by-step how-to directions — ranging from tying basic knots to building a loft for a large space to baking honey maple bread to sewing a felt bag.
 The site is easily searchable by category (featured along the top of the site), and includes slideshows, videos, and a questions-and-answers board.
 Instructables features both free and premium memberships.
 (Twitter: @instructables)

 We’ve always loved ReadyMade magazine, and now, with the latest website redesign, we love that DIY-ers can search their entire library of archived projects for inspiration and detailed instructions.
 The ReadyMade forums allow registered users (it’s free to sign up!) to chime in on what kinds of projects they’d like to see published, share projects they’re working on, and more.

 This community of nearly 700,000 indie types features more craft-oriented DIY projects.
 We love that Crafster was born out of a boutique in Shoestring‘s stomping grounds of Somerville, Mass., and we love the quirky projects and commentary featured throughout the site, too; like “measure twice, cut once…Meh.
 Just start cutting.”
 The site also features an uber-useful city guide so DIY-ers can locate craft stores, fairs, and meetups in their area.